mathurinm/latex/README.md

 ## Mathematical operators

-Mathematical operators such as `sin` should not be italicized, otherwise it reads a "s times i times n".
+Mathematical operators such as `sin` should not be italicized, otherwise it reads "s times i times n".
 To achieve this, instead of using `\mathrm` repeatedly, use:

 ```latex